 8. Depth Matters more than sight

 Never judge a vein based on what you see.
 Always remember that position and depth means much more than what is seen.
 Palpate and feel the depth of the vein, so you would know what angle is best.
-Which takes us to the next topic.
+This takes us to the next topic.

 9. Shallow to Deep

-Never start with higher angle, as much as possible stay within 30 to 45 degrees and work your way deeper as you push the needle forward.
-Keep an eye on the backflow, a back flow means consistent depth pushing forward as you get inside the vein.
+Never start with a higher angle, as much as possible stay within 30 to 45 degrees and work your way deeper as you push the needle forward.
+Keep an eye on the backflow, a backflow means consistent depth pushing forward as you get inside the vein.
 A backflow also means pulling the needle and pushing the cannula in, but still using the sturdiness of the needle as you push the cannula in.
 Some make a mistake in pulling the needle too early and too long.
 This may sound technical, but trust me this is perfected with consistent practice.

 10. Taut and Anchor

 Keeping the vein in place will also mean a lot, this will prevent needle thru and thru’s.
-Anchor the vein well with your non- dominant hand.
+Anchor the vein well with your non-dominant hand.
 This though is applicable only in adult veins.
 Which brings us to the next topic.

 11. Double Tourniquet and Gravity

-You can never taut and anchor a baby vein, or a thin brittle vein.
+You can never taut and anchor a baby vein or a thin brittle vein.
 The secret is double pressure tightening or the double tourniquet.
 From the chosen vein, apply the tourniquet half palm breath and the other tourniquet just half thumb breath above it.
-Place the arm lower than the heart so gravity helps, keep arm below gravity for 15 to 20 seconds while inspecting and palpating the vein.
+Place the arm lower than the heart so gravity helps, keep the arm below gravity for 15 to 20 seconds while inspecting and palpating the vein.
 Always remember to release the tourniquet within 2 minutes since you are occluding it with double pressure occlusion.
 Once a backflow is seen, release the distal tourniquet and when the cannula is in place, release the second one.
 This is a sure shot especially for babies with almost zero visibility veins.